AIPHES/emnlp19-moverscore/README.md

 This repo knows the dataset in WMT17 and handles downloading & preprocessing silently.

-Obtain WMT17 results with one line code.
+Obtain the results in WMT17 with one line code:

 ```bash
 python examples/run_MT.py